The Future Is Looking Green For Renewable Energy

 The Future Is Certainly Looking Pretty “Green” for Renewable Energy

 Regulatory backing, significant investor interest, competitiveness with traditional power sources, and technological innovations suggest a constructive market for clean energy IPOs in coming years.
-Given the anticipated spending spree in the sector, investors who choose to "go green" could see their holdings grow along with the demand for energy.
+Given the anticipated financial and government backing in the sector, investors who choose to "go green" could see their holdings grow if the future of renewables can sustainably meet the ever-increasing demand for energy in the U.S. and the world.